An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Background

 In order to use these theorems to detect whether a link is non-trivial, we must understand how the structure of the group quotients relate to the topology we are using them to study.
 The following lemma is well known, but we include it here along with a proof to motivate later definitions.

-\begin{lem} Let $L$ be an $n$-component smooth link in $S^3$ with fundamental group $\pi_1(S^3 \setminus \nu (L), *)$. \begin{enumerate} \item If $L$ has only one component (i.e. $L$ is a knot), then $G/G_m \cong \Z$ for all $m$. \item If $L$ is the $n$-component unlink, then $G$ is a free group generated by the meridians of $L$. \item If $L$ is an $n$-component slice link and $F$ is a free group on $n$ letters, then $G/G_m \cong F / F_m $ for all $m$. \end{enumerate} \end{lem}
+\begin{lem} Let $L$ be an $n$-component link in $S^3$. \begin{enumerate} \item If $L$ has only one component (i.e. $L$ is a knot), then $G(L)/G(L)_m \cong \Z$ for all $m$. \item If $L$ is the $n$-component unlink, then $G(L)$ is a free group generated by the meridians of $L$. \item If $L$ is an $n$-component slice link and $F$ is a free group on $n$ letters, then $G(L)/G(L)_m \cong F / F_m $ for all $m$. \end{enumerate} \end{lem}

 \begin{proof} \begin{enumerate} \item Consider the homomorphism $f: \Z \rightarrow \pi_1(S^3 \setminus L, *)$ defined by sending the generator $1$ of $\Z$ to a meridian of $L$.
 Since $L$ is a knot, this map induces isomorphisms on homology.
 Thus, by Theorem \ref{thm:stallings}, $f$ induces isomorphisms on the lower central series quotients. \item This is a straightforward calculation using the Seifert-van Kampen theorem. \item Since $L$ is a slice link, it is concordant to the $n$-component unlink.
-By Theorem \ref{thm:casson}, and part 2 of the Lemma, $G/G_m$ is isomorphic to $F/F_m$ for all $m$. \end{enumerate}
+By Theorem \ref{thm:casson} and the previous statement, $G/G_m$ is isomorphic to $F/F_m$ for all $m$. \end{enumerate}

 \end{proof}